luigicaputi/luigicaputi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a Research Fellow with the <a href="https://www.abdn.ac.uk/ncs/departments/mathematics/ntg-1156.php"> Aberdeen Neuro-Topology Research Group</a> at the <a href="https://www.abdn.ac.uk/ncs/index.php"> School of Natural and Computing Sciences</a> of the <a href="https://www.abdn.ac.uk/"> University of Aberdeen</a>.
+I am currently a Postdoctoral fellow with the <a href="https://www.dipmatematica.unito.it/do/home.pl"> Department of Mathematics </a> of the
+<a href="https://www.unito.it/"> University of Torino </a>.
+Before that, I was a Research Fellow with the
+<a href="https://www.abdn.ac.uk/ncs/departments/mathematics/ntg-1156.php"> Aberdeen Neuro-Topology Research Group</a> at the
+ <a href="https://www.abdn.ac.uk/ncs/index.php"> School of Natural and Computing Sciences</a>

-Before that, I was a Postdoctoral fellow with the <a href="http://cobra.cs.cas.cz/"> Complex networks and brain dynamics group</a>  of the <a href="http://www.cs.cas.cz/"> Institute of Computer Science</a> of the <a href="http://www.avcr.cz/cs/"> Czech Academy of Sciences</a>.
+of the <a href="https://www.abdn.ac.uk/"> University of Aberdeen</a>, and a Postdoctoral fellow with the
+<a href="http://cobra.cs.cas.cz/"> Complex networks and brain dynamics group</a>  of the
+<a href="http://www.cs.cas.cz/"> Institute of Computer Science</a> of the <a href="http://www.avcr.cz/cs/"> Czech Academy of Sciences</a>.

 I have completed my Ph.D. in Mathematics at the <a href="http://www.uni-regensburg.de/index.html.en"> University of Regensburg</a>,